Clanford Clan 0.24 cc

 (Editor's note - I acquired engine no. 04 of this batch, and can report that it conforms to the above comments in every way! - A.D.)

-Our valued friend Ken Croft also completed his own rendition of the Clan in January 2020.
+Our valued late friend Ken Croft also completed his own rendition of the Clan in January 2020.
 Ken was kind enough to provide a set of builder's notes for the engine, to which Dave Jones added his own input at the Editor's request.
 This material will appear on this website in due course.

 Conclusion

 We hope that the present test has demonstrated that a good example of the original engine (which do exist – I have two of them!
 A.D.) was actually a very capable performer for its size.
-There’s no guarantee when you buy an example on eBay or similar, but if you have the opportunity to examine the engine before buying it and are satisfied that its piston/cylinder fit is OK, you’ll be getting a well-made and very useful miniature diesel for small free flight sport or scale models.
+There’s no guarantee when you buy an example on eBay or similar sight unseen, but if you have the opportunity to examine the engine before buying it and are satisfied that its piston/cylinder fit is OK, you’ll be getting a well-made and very useful miniature diesel for small free flight sport or scale models.

 ____________________________